-The KardiaBand is just one example of a drive to disrupt an industry that has yet to fully capitalize on the digital revolution.
-As healthcare costs continue to skyrocket, the industry is in desperate need of more efficient, efficacious, and affordable ways to provide high-quality, error-free care.
+The KardiaBand is just one example of a drive to use medical technology to disrupt an industry that has yet to fully capitalize on the digital revolution.
+As healthcare costs continue to skyrocket, the industry needs more efficient, efficacious, and affordable ways to provide high-quality, error-free care.

 How Much Do We Spend on Healthcare?

 According to the US government, in 2016, Americans spent $3.3 trillion on healthcare, about 18% of GDP.
 Though the US is notorious for its high healthcare costs, other developed countries are experiencing rising costs as well.
 The last decade has seen Japan’s healthcare costs increase about ¥10 trillion ($94.3 billion).

 Zeke Emanuel, an oncologist and medical ethicist who worked on the Affordable Care Act, cites many reasons for rising medical costs.
 Among them is wasteful spending on unnecessary tests and services, which he estimates costs $200 billion a year.
 Eliminating a fraction of this sum is a huge opportunity for entrepreneurs in this space.